Part 1 - Setting up your digital presence

 Take a look at our step-by-step guide for setting up your digital presence and our article on finding new customers with digital marketing for an outline of the different types of digital marketing channels available to promote your business.

 Our DigitalBoost programme offers a wide range of support and resources on all things digital.
-Upskill on a variety of topics, including Digital Strategy, eCommerce, Social Media and more, and take advantage of our free digital health check, webinars, guides, video tutorials and podcasts.
+Upskill on a variety of topics, including Digital Strategy, eCommerce, Social Media and more, and take advantage of our free digital health check, webinars, guides and video tutorials.

 Your local Business Gateway can offer you free 1:1 advice and online support to help you with anything to do with your business or if you are just thinking about starting up then we can support you with that too.